 Real estate room condition analysis

-Rooms such as kitchens or bathrooms can be in a new state but can also be in a ‘to be renovated’ state.
-Detecting the condition of certain rooms is perfect to source ideal properties for renovation or narrow down lists of comparables.
+Detecting the condition of certain rooms is a great way to source ideal properties for renovation or narrow down the list of suitable properties for buyers.

 Another possibility is to show advertisements for kitchen renovations on properties that have a kitchen that needs to be renovated.

-With thousands of listings, standing out from competitors has become harder for real estate businesses.
-Excellent user experience has become more important than ever before.
+One of the ways companies can stand out is by competing on user experience.
 Computer vision for real estate portals can provide an amazing and seamless buying experience.